-For Day 11 of the Church’s #LIGHTtheWORLD Christmas initiative, we are reminded that Jesus ministered to children and so can we.
-One of the best ways to minister to children this month is to get them involved in service and what the true reason for the season is all about.
+For Day 7 of the Church’s #LIGHTtheWORLD Christmas initiative, we are reminded that Jesus suffered the little children to come to him.
+One of the best ways to minister to children and spend quality time with them this month is to get them involved in service and what the true reason for the season is all about.
 The Church’s campaign invites everyone to serve as Christ would, so we’ve gathered 10 Christmas service projects for kids that both they and you will love to do.

 It’s not only important to learn to serve but to learn to sacrifice.
 An easy service project is to have your children go through their toys and pick something to donate to a homeless shelter or children’s hospital.
 An ever stronger lesson?
 Have them pick from their brand new Christmas gifts rather than from their old things.
 Ponder what is appropriate for you and your family’s needs.

 Plan a Playdate

 Ask your children which one of their classmates or neighbors could use a friend.
 Invite them over for a playdate.
 Have your children plan the activities and what they’ll do together.
 It is a good opportunity for children to think about others, make a plan, and then put it into action.